Why Use An Agile Framework?

 - There are few surprises and all goes as expected and planned

-- A common waterfall problem is when the stakeholders test the solution and it does not meet business expectations.
-Now, there is re-work that was not in the original plan
+- Now, there is re-work that was not in the original plan or budget

 - During the testing phase, the technical team find the solution components do not work together as planned